alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 The rise of generative AI has accelerated this trend, as companies realise their data is valuable for model training.
 Why give it away for free when you can ask for money?

-Reddit is a clear example.
+Reddit is the most recent example.
 They [blocked the Internet Archive][reddit-blocks-ia] after AI companies used it to access posts without paying, even as companies like Google pay Reddit [millions for access][reddit-google-deal].

-Attempts to preserve content programmatically are increasingly limited, which makes large-scale archiving difficult for institutions.
+Attempts to preserve content programmatically are increasingly limited, which makes it difficult to archive at scale.

-For my personal scrapbook, this isn't a big issue.
-I can use APIs when available, or enter data by hand if not.
-Small mistakes in manual data entry are acceptable at my scale -- a risk no institution would take.
-Preservation at scale requires consistent, reliable access, but that's impossible in an era of platform resistance.
+In my scrapbook, I replace APIs with entering data by hand, but that only works if you're saving a small amount of data.

 [loc-twitter-project]: https://www.npr.org/sections/thetwo-way/2017/12/26/573609499/library-of-congress-will-no-longer-archive-every-tweet
 [reddit-blocks-ia]: https://www.theverge.com/news/757538/reddit-internet-archive-wayback-machine-block-limit